 The ISU Library has been acquiring a number of important collections of streaming video titles.
 But what if you want to stream a video that the Library doesn't have streaming rights for already?
 This page describes the Library's Course Reserve streaming video services for ISU distance and fully online courses.
-See also the Requesting Streaming Video tab and other content on this Guide.

 In Summer 2010, the ISU Library began a small pilot project of streaming videos for Course Reserves for ISU distance learning courses.
 Due to continuing external difficulties in securing streaming copyright permissions, the Library’s video and DVD streaming project continues to be limited to ISU distance learning courses only, meaning those courses that are entirely online and whose students are at a distance from Iowa State, making it unrealistic for them to visit the Library to view videos or DVDs on reserve for their course.
 This Guide page describes the parameters of this service and procedures, and serves to guide instructors wishing to participate and helping you know what to expect.